-A lot of kids in the Philippines get to visit different museums because there are a lot that can be visited given the chance.
-Adults on the other hand, do not take the time to visit museums anymore.
+A lot of kids in the Philippines get to visit different museums because there is a lot that can be visited given the chance.
+Adults, on the other hand, do not take the time to visit museums anymore.
 Here is a list of museums that people can visit when they get the time off from their busy schedules:

 - Ayala Museum – This is located in Makati, Philippines.
 It is cleverly situated in between two malls that will allow people who suddenly gain an interest in looking at museums while shopping.

 - Bahay Tsinoy – This is a museum made specifically to show how Filipino – Chinese live in the Philippines.
-It shows an unfathomable mix of the Chinese and Filipino culture infused together.
+It shows an unfathomable mix of the Chinese and Filipino cultures infused together.

 - National Museum – This museum holds just about anything that is related to Philippine culture and how their ancestors lived.
 From containers to tombs, this is the museum that is truly popular in the Philippines.

 - Planetarium – Learn more about how the solar system works through an amazing display of lights and luminaire lighting.